Neo-Zenith/text-message-sentiment-analyzer/README.md

 > **Replicable:** `Yes` <br>
 > **Source of Issue:** Most likely `Github` <br>
 > **Fixed:** `Yes` <br>
+> **Comments:** Please use an alternative IDE to inspect the main code sections.
+[Visual Studio Code](https://code.visualstudio.com) is known to be working properly.

+#### Issue on the display of Jupyter Notebook (Ipynb files) on Github  <br>
+> In certain scenario, clicking into our Jupyter Notebook will not render the notebook completely, or there is a tiny scrollable box which displays the notebook itself.
+While it is possible to read the entire notebook this way, it is highly inconvenient and certain visualisation will not be seen in its entirety. <br> <br>
+> **Replicable:** `Yes` <br>
+> **Source of Issue:** Most likely due to the large file size of our notebook. <br>
+> **Fixed:** `No` <br>
-> **Comments:** Please use alternative IDE to inspect the main code sections.
+> **Comments:** Please refresh the notebook if the aforementioned error occurs.
+Otherwise, please use an alternative IDE to inspect the main code sections.
 [Visual Studio Code](https://code.visualstudio.com) is known to be working properly.

 ## Run-through
 ### Overview